-Even if it’s not your first student home, it might be the first time you are renting privately rather than living in halls and for those of you who are seasoned renters, it can be useful to remind yourself what to look for when the list of options comes your way.
+Even if it’s not your first student home, it might be the first time you are renting privately rather than living in halls.
+And for those of you who are seasoned renters, you can still feel there is one too many things to think about.

 So what are the things you should be looking for when picking your student accommodation?
-Having a checklist to hand can give you peace of mind that you’ve covered all bases and help you hone in on the property that is right for you.
+Having the following checklist to hand can give you peace of mind that you’ve covered all bases and help you hone in on the property that’s right for you.

 - Is there central heating and is it throughout the property?